AuReMe/esmecata/README.md

   --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````

-For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.
+For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in UniProt.
 By default, esmecata will look at the annotations of each proteins from a cluster and keeps only annotation occurring in all the protein of a cluster (threshold 1 of option -p).
 It is like selecting the intersection of the annotation of the cluster.
 This can be changed with the option `-p` and giving a float between 0 and 1.